Engineering excellence for the public good

 Build a robust College community culture where all members thrive, are valued and feel a sense of belonging

-Increase dialogue and shared understanding around DEI through systems to increase awareness, prevention, reporting, response and resolution of bias and harassment incidents.
+Increase dialogue and shared understanding around diversity, equity and inclusion through systems to increase awareness, prevention, reporting and effective responses to acts of bias and harassment.

-Identify, highlight, support and develop best practices on welcoming and supporting underserved or underrepresented faculty, staff and students.
+Identify, highlight, support and develop best practices that foster a welcoming and supportive environment for all faculty, staff and students in the College of Engineering community.

 Prioritize the health and wellness of all our students, staff and faculty by listening, offering information and resources, creating flexibility when needed and ensuring no one feels they must choose between health and productivity.